Summer Federal Work Study and Law School Funding

 The absolute earliest date that any student can fill out employment paperwork is April 13 because that is the first date that financial aid begins putting summer jobs in their system.
 Financial aid cannot put jobs into their system until the CDO has your agency and student agreement, which means you cannot fill out your employment paperwork until you turn your agency and student agreement in to the CDO.
 You will know you can fill out your employment paperwork when HR sends you an email telling you that you can do so.

 How do I know if I have successfully enrolled in the federal work study and base funding program?

-There is no email officially telling you that you have enrolled but if you have filled out your I-9, had your passport copied by HR, and filled out your direct deposit and W4 form online, you should be good to go in terms of receiving summer stipend funding.
+There is no email officially telling you that you have enrolled but if you have filled out your I-9, had your passport copied by HR, and filled out your direct deposit and W4 form online, you should be good to go in terms of receiving your federal work study and law school funding.
 If you want to double check and make absolutely sure that you will get paid on May 31 or June 15 (the first payment date depends on the start date listed on your agency agreement), call HR at 574-631-5900 to ensure you are an employee of the university.